 Crisis Nursery’s Strong Families program serves those who have used the Nursery’s Safe Children program and is also open to the community.
-Resources and services are available for families dealing with perinatal depression, kinship care, homelessness and teen parenting to name a few.
+Support, resources, and services are available for families dealing with challenges such as parental stress, perinatal depression, homelessness, and teen parenting, to name a few.
 Services include:

 - Crisis Counseling

 - Parent Child Interaction Groups

 Under the direction and supervision of our Strong Families Program Director, Katie Adams, the Strong Families program is led by Family Specialists Ann Ambrose, Amanda Murphy, and Azucena Campos-Lopez.
 Their contact information can be found on our online staff list.

 The Strong Families program offers individual and group services and is available to families who have used the Safe Children’s program, as well as the community.
 Through various means, the Strong Families program seeks to enhance parenting skills and encourage families to take charge of their lives:

 - Home Visits – support and educational services provided for families in the comfort of their own home.

 - Assessments – we use a parent-friendly tool called Ages & Stages which looks at both the development and the social-emotional growth of children from 2 months of age to 5 years of age.

 - Support Groups – designed to bring parents together in a safe environment where issues can be shared confidentially and without judgment.